-Yes, it is true with the Toniebox and similar players it seems like their is already a lot of choice when it comes to screen-free audio players for kids.
+Yes, it is true with the Toniebox and similar players it seems like there are already a lot of choices when it comes to screen-free audio players for kids.
 However, the Yoto Player adds another layer to the market, which can not be overlooked.

 I particularly like the fact that Yoto appeals to older kids with the Radio and the Podcasts available for free.
 With the integrated option of the player being used as a Bluetooth speaker, I can see my children using the Yoto well into their teens.
 The simple and yet appealing design would certainly be cool enough for a teenager (or so I think!).

 Even if you are personally missing anything within the current Yoto universe.
 Rest assured, the team at Yoto are working really hard to make improvements and expand their range of audio content and languages.
 During the weeks we have been testing the Yoto Player I have received updates by email and must say I am impressed with the level of progress.